xalexakos/quizgame/README.md

 # quizgame

-A django quiz game project using questions from https://opentdb.com/ in python3.8 and Django3.1
+A django quiz game project using questions from https://opentdb.com/ using python3.8 and Django3.1

 ## Quick installation guide